James Hetfield: Health

+Political views

 Hetfield has expressed his disdain for politics and celebrities who "soapbox their opinions", stating that "for us, people are people – you should all have your own opinion".
 In 2007, Metallica performed at London's Live Earth concert.
 When Hetfield was asked for his thoughts on climate change, he responded by saying:

 I really avoided the press around the Live Earth day.
 I didn't quite agree with what was going on there.
 Politics drive me crazy, and I don't like talking politics.
 Politics get in the way of things; they get in the way of getting things done, and getting our music across is what we wanna do – we don't wanna cloud it with Democrat, Republican, whatever.
 Our philosophy is 'think for yourself' at the end of the day – do what you think feels right.
 I really believe that humans will survive.
 I have a lot of faith in mankind that we will overcome and adapt – whatever it is; whether it's man-made or God-made, or Earth/Mother Nature – we have a lot of smart people on this planet that will make something good out of bad.

 In 2008, responding to the use of Metallica's music to torture Iraqi prisoners, Hetfield was unoffended and replied, "If the Iraqis aren't used to freedom, then I'm glad to be part of their exposure."
 British band Chumbawamba subsequently released a song called "Torturing James Hetfield" in response.
 In a 2017 interview, Hetfield reaffirmed his previous stance, saying, "I'm honored my country is using something to help us stay safe, if they are.
 But then again, once the music is out, I don't have control over that.
 Just like how someone's giving it away online.
 They're using it to do what they do."